-Good Shepherd Humane Society, Inc: Orvis Operation Grant
+Good Shepherd Humane Society, Inc: Orvis Animal Care Grant

 Half of the grant funds are being used for staff training (scheduled for the month of October -- a 4-week class with a trainer/behavior management issues).
 The other half is being used to purchase accoustic wall mats for the long dog runs.